wercker-labs/wercker-blog/source/posts/2013-10-16-new-menubar.md

 and doesn't slow you down.

 When frequently using wercker you get a quick sense of the menu, it's there when you need it but now in a more subtle way.
-The benefit is we can utilize the extra space for the more important stuff like your apps and running builds / deploys.
+The benefit is we can utilize the extra space for more important stuff like your apps and running builds / deploys.

 ![New menu bar](/images/posts/new-menubar/new-menubar-ipad.jpg)